-- Check and/or set the length of the link rod so that the distance between the locknuts (nut height 5.2 mm) is $21.0 \pm 0.1 \text{ mm}$ when the nuts are tightened. - Fit the stop solenoid in the bracket as in the figure. - Connect the stop solenoid electrically, red to + and black to -, and activate so that it is fully drawn.
-Note: The timer module is damaged if the poles are reversed. - Screw the clevis onto the stop lever using the link pin and check, in stop position, that there is a small clearance (0.2-0.3 mm) between the stop lever and the operating point on the governor - Check the stop feature by starting the engine and then stopping it by activating the stop solenoid.
+- Check and/or set the length of the link rod so that the distance between the locknuts (nut height 5.2 mm) is $21.0 \pm 0.1 \text{ mm}$ when the nuts are tightened. - Fit the stop solenoid in the bracket as in the figure. - Connect the stop solenoid electrically, red to battery + and black to battery -, and activate it so that it is fully pulled.
+Note: Pole reversal will damage the timer module. - Screw the clevis onto the stop lever using the link pin and check, in stop position, that there is a small clearance (0.2-0.3 mm) between the stop lever and the operating point on the governor - Check the stop feature by starting the engine and then stopping it by activating the stop solenoid.

-Important!
-The stop solenoid must not be activated more than 3 times per minute as the timer module can be damaged.
+Important The stop solenoid must not be activated more than 3 times per minute as the timer module can be damaged.